Disclaimer- I am not a doctor. This blog post is general information only and is not to be substituted for medical advice, diagnosis, or treatment.

 While I still don’t consider myself miraculously healed for all of eternity and that I could never experience a flare again (gotta keep up with my GF humble pie), my life today isn’t occupied by constant Hashimoto’s symptoms… so how did I do it?

 In the words of Hippocrates, “All disease begins in the gut” as 70-80% of our immune system being located in our digestive system!
-This is true for everything, but particularly autoimmune disease like Hashimoto’s.
+This is important for everyone, but in particular for autoimmune disease like Hashimoto’s.

 The autoimmune gut connection comes in when our intestines become permeable, or “leaky” (hence leaky gut) and molecules of the food enters our blood where our body is confused by these foreign substances and attacks them.
 Molecular mimicry takes place where these foods look like our own body, and the immune system attacks our own organs or organ systems.